shotgunmm/cloudband-dev/wp-content/plugins/newsletters-lite/readme.txt

 10. Dashboard widget for quick overview

 == Changelog ==

+= 4.5.7 =
+* ADD: Multilingual from name/address
+* ADD: "All Categories" selection for multiple posts shortcode
+* ADD: Pause/resume latest posts subscription instances
+* ADD: Change/set the author/user of a newsletter
+* ADD: WPML and newsletters, setting to exclude posts where language not available
+* ADD: Update custom fields on user import
+* IMPROVE: Redirect main window from iFrame and Popup offsite forms
+* IMPROVE: Enable date_default_timezone_set() to ensure timezone of plugin and settings match
+* IMPROVE: Improved CSS inline styles to prevent @media CSS from being inlined
+* IMPROVE: Review X-Priority, X-Mailer and List-Unsubscribe email headers
+* IMPROVE: phpMailer update to 5.2.14
+* IMPROVE: Newsletter stats
+* IMPROVE: Review automatic inline styler if a connection isn't made
+* FIX: Cannot save "Authenticate Link Text" setting
+* FIX: Do not fill date field (datepicker) if date is empty (0000-00-00)
+* FIX: Unsubscription notifications not sending from Manage Subscriptions page
+* FIX: Default theme/template not selected when loading a snippet into editor
+* FIX: Only ISO-8859-1 should be UTF-8 encoded upon import
+* FIX: Auto delete inactive subscriptions not working
+* FIX: Could not schedule cron hook, please check the settings
+* FIX: Bulk delete bounced subscribers not working
+* FIX: Fatal error: Call to undefined function mb_convert_encoding()
+* FIX: Latest posts subscription multiple schedules and wrong times
+* FIX: Snippet not loaded in editor
+* FIX: Shortcode [newsletters_if...] not populating content areas
+* FIX: When saving a custom field with options Fatal error: Call to a member function save() on a non-object
+* FIX: Input fields missing in some admin sections
+* FIX: Some tables on new installations not created
+* FIX: Some post titles are not linking to the posts correctly
+* FIX: Text area/block custom field loses formatting in newsletter
+* FIX: Import users doesn't update existing subscribers with new meta values
+* FIX: Latest posts subscription firing twice
+* FIX: WPML + latest posts subscription wrong language
+* FIX: Redirect on subscribe not working for offsite code

+= 4.5.6.2 =
+* FIX: Some database tables not creating

+= 4.5.6.1 =
+* ADD: "Open in New Window" link/button next to preview when viewing history/draft
+* IMPROVE: Do not send autoresponder emails upon import immediately
+* IMPROVE: Better pause/unpause indicator on button in queue
+* FIX: Send as Newsletter" blank content
+* FIX: Incorrect colour on "Reads" on chart line mode

+= 4.5.6 =
+* ADD: "Format" column under Subscribers in admin
+* ADD: Setting to turn On/Off post attachments
+* ADD: Custom system email template for "Send as Newsletter" from post, page, etc.
+* ADD: Format (HTML/TEXT) bulk action under Newsletters > Subscribers section
+* IMPROVE: Show read/opened stats in graphs/charts throughout
+* IMPROVE: Validate email addresses on import
+* IMPROVE: Do not change/execute date_default_timezone_set()
+* IMPROVE: Don't use send as default template on latest post subscription
+* IMPROVE: "Continue editing" checkbox for email snippets
+* IMPROVE: "Send" link in table/list of email snippets
+* IMPROVE: Authentication email system template
+* FIX: Overlay/enlarge loading graphic not showing in admin
+* FIX: Shortcodes outside newsletters_post_loop repeat inside the loop
+* FIX: Some post/metaboxes hidden with CSS on Create Newsletter page
+* FIX: System emails on Default are not using system default but default, blank instead
+* FIX: Bit.ly error handling, do not replace original URL
+* FIX: [newsletters_post_thumbnail...] size parameter not effective for loop
+* FIX: Email queue history emails list too big/long
+* FIX: Newsletter custom post types still show public archive
+* FIX: Post snippet overwrite
+* FIX: Cron schedule does not stay set
+* FIX: TypeError: null is not an object (evaluating 'tinyMCE.activeEditor.getContent')
+* FIX: Preview not showing, metaboxes breaking
+* FIX: Do not output lite limit messages in Ajax calls
+* FIX: No paragraphs and broken ASCII characters in TEXT version

 = 4.5.5.9 =
 * IMPROVE: New file upload custom field and procedure for subscribers